by Scott Mehl © Unofficial Royalty 2015

 Despite her successful business ventures, she has often had to deal with financial problems.
 Reportedly she was near bankruptcy before being bailed out by her husband and several other friends.
 In 2010, she was secretly filmed by a tabloid offering access to her former husband in exchange for money.
 This incident, along with others, caused increased tension with her former family, particularly with her former father-in-law The Duke of Edinburgh.
 However, Queen Elizabeth II was very welcoming to her former daughter-in-law and often invited Sarah to Balmoral or Sandringham with Andrew and their daughters.

 Since the early years of her marriage, Sarah has been involved with numerous charities and organizations.
 Since 1990, she has been Patron of The Teenage Cancer Trust, and a few years later, founded Children in Crisis.
-Together with her ex-husband and daughters, she established Key To Freedom in 2013.
+Sarah, her former husband, and their daughters established Key To Freedom in 2013.
 Other organizations she supports include Mental Disability Rights International and the Motor Neurone Disease Association.
 She has worked with the American Cancer Society and in 2014 was named ambassador for the Institute of Global Health Innovation at Imperial College in London.

 On June 25, 2023, it was announced that Sarah had breast cancer and underwent surgery at King Edward VII Hospital, a private clinic in central London that previously treated the late Queen Elizabeth II and other senior royals.
 She underwent reconstructive surgery following her mastectomy.
 On January 21, 2024, it was announced that Sarah had been diagnosed with malignant melanoma after having several moles removed for analysis.